sumanpaudel1997/LLM-Document-Bot-with-Rag/README.md

 - Use the app to do query the pdf file.
 - The app is purely CLI based where users are prompted to ask the question of their files.
-- The app understands the context you are providing with respect to pdf file
+- The app understands the context you are providing with respect to pdf file.
+- You can aslo insert your custom pdf file into a folder >> `data/docs/yourfile.pdf`.

 ## Folder Structure
 - **data**: This directory contains all the data files required for the project.